elijahgott/rssWebsite/README.md

 ### Todo:
 - Implement ability to add RSS feeds via the frontend
     - would have to fetch RSS feeds list from DB
+- fetch all feeds (title, urls, genres) from backend for feeds section
 - make cool background
     - checkerboard animation that fades in and out?